Brighton: Present

+In addition, films are also showcased in the Brighton and Brighton Pride festivals.

+Brighton Pride is the first of its kind in the UK, attracting 450,000 to the city over the Pride weekend in 2018.

+Disability Pride Brighton promotes acceptance and visibility for area residents who are disabled.

+The Brighton Comedy Festival, also known as the Brighton Dome Comedy Festival, takes place in October each year at the Brighton Dome, which includes the Pavilion / Studio Theatre and the Corn Exchange.
+The festival was incorporated in 2001, and the inaugural festival was held in 2002.
+Other venues for live comedy include Komedia and the Brighton Comedy Garden.

+The annual Brighton Digital Festival explores digital technology and culture.
+There were versions of such a festival in the late 1990s, but its current iteration came into being in 2011.
+Other festivals include: The Great Escape, featuring three nights of live music in venues across the city; the Soundwaves Festival in June, which shows classical music composed in the 21st Century; Paddle Round the Pier; Brighton Live; Burning the Clocks, a winter solstice celebration;

 The Kemptown area has its own small annual street festival, the Kemptown Carnival, and the Hanover area similarly has a "Hanover Day".

-Local resident Fatboy Slim has put on three "Big Beach Boutique" shows, in 2002, 2006 and 2008.
-An inaugural White Nights (Nuit Blanche) all-night arts festival took place in October 2008 and continued for 4 years until it was postponed in 2012 due to a lack of European funding.
-2009 saw the first Brighton Zine Fest celebrating zine and DIY culture within the city.

-Brighton is the terminus of a number of London-to-Brighton rides and runs, such as the veteran car run and bike ride.
+Brighton is the terminus of a number of London to Brighton events, such as the veteran car run and bike ride.
 Transport rallies are also hosted on the seafront.
 Groups of mods and rockers still bring their scooters and motorbikes to the city, but their gatherings are now much more sedate than the violent 1960s confrontations depicted in Quadrophenia.

-Food and drink related festivals include the traditional Blessing of the Fisheries, where barbecued mackerel are eaten on the beach and the more recent Fiery Foods Chilli Festival.
+Food- and drink-related festivals include the traditional Blessing of the Fisheries, where barbecued mackerel are eaten on the beach, and the more recent Fiery Foods Chilli Festival.
 There is also a twice-yearly general food festival.
 The main Sussex beer festival is held in nearby Hove, and there is a smaller beer festival in the Hanover area.
+The Vegfest (UK) festival was first held in Brighton in 2009.
+In 2023 it returned for its 15th year, after the COVID-19 pandemic.
+It takes place annually in March at the Hove Centre.